POVZEE, Venezuela

-The POVZEE (patrullero oceánico de vigilancia de la zona económica exclusiva) vessels are being built by Spanish shipbuilder Navantia for the Venezuelan Navy.
-The vessels are specially designed to perform surveillance operations in the ocean exclusive economic zone of Venezuela.
+The POVZEE (Patrullero Oceánico de Vigilancia de la Zona Económica Exclusiva) vessels were built by Spanish shipbuilder Navantia for the Venezuelan Navy.
+The vessels are specially designed to perform surveillance operations in the exclusive economic zone (EEZ) of Venezuela.
 The major roles of the vessel are to control and monitor the exclusive economic zone, protect the maritime traffic and support the other units.

-The construction of the second vessel, Warao (PC-22), began in September 2008 and the keel was laid in May 2009.
-The second vessel (Warao) was delivered to the Venezuelan Navy in August 2011.
-The vessel has been launched in October 2009.
-The keel for the third vessel Yekuana (PC-23) was laid in September 2009.
-The ship was launched in March 2010.
+Construction of the second vessel, Warao (PC-22), began in September 2008 and the keel was laid in May 2009.
+The vessel was launched in October 2009.
+It was delivered to the Venezuelan Navy in August 2011.
+The keel for the third vessel, Yekuana (PC-23), was laid in September 2009.
+The ship was launched in March 2010 and delivered in December 2011.
 The keel of the final ship in class Kariña (PC-24) was laid down in February 2010.
-Yekuana and Karina are scheduled to be delivered to Venezuelan Navy by 2012.
+The ship was commissioned into the Venezuelan Navy in May 2012.

 The flight deck and hangar are suitable for day and night operations and can accommodate a single rotary-wing aircraft.
 Two rigid hull inflatable boats (RHIB) are also available for transport and rescue operations.